ZaanRiyaz/ZaanRiyaz.github.io/index.md

 -- but you can call me Zaan as well.

 I am a PhD student in Theoretical Physics at the University of Sussex.
-What interests me is fixed points in particle physics and theories beyond the Standard Model.
+What interests me are fixed points in particle physics and theories beyond the Standard Model.

 Before starting my PhD, I obtained an MSc degree in *Theoretical Physics* from the University of Edinburgh.
 Prior to that, I obtained a BSc degree in *Physics with Theoretical Physics* from King's College London.